sridharan31/daily-fresh-hosur/MIGRATION_SUCCESS_COMPLETE.md

 5. **Test Services**:
    The `HomeScreenFixed.tsx` demonstrates all integrations working

+## 🔄 Final Fixes (October 18, 2025)

+The following critical fixes were implemented to complete the migration:

+1. **Cart Hook Refactoring**:
+   - ✅ Rewrote `useCart.ts` to use Supabase services instead of deleted API services
+   - ✅ Fixed cart calculations to work with the Supabase data structure
+   - ✅ Ensured backward compatibility with existing components

+2. **Store Configuration**:
+   - ✅ Updated `app/_layout.tsx` to import from the Supabase store
+   - ✅ Added `PersistGate` component for proper state persistence
+   - ✅ Fixed Redux store configuration for Expo Router

+3. **Bundle Error Fixes**:
+   - ✅ Resolved all "Unable to resolve" errors
+   - ✅ Fixed import paths across the application
+   - ✅ Successfully bundled for web

 ## 🎉 Congratulations!

 Your Daily Fresh Hosur app is now powered by Supabase with: